splicemaahs/terraform/AZURE_README.md

 ### TODO

+- [ ] THIS ENTIRE SECTION NEEDS TO BE UPDATED - since migration to Redhat / Windows mix
 - [x] Need to get init command for ssds container and update the docker-compose.yaml for that
 - [x] Need to push splicemachine/splicemachine-standalone:0.0.6 (after test) to splicesec.azurecr.io.
 - [x] Need to push jpanko/ssds-standalone:0.0.2 (after test) to splicesec.azurecr.io/splicesec/ssds-standalone:0.0.2